bhargavdeshpande/GitHub_Notification_Bot/WORKSHEET.md

 ## Sprint 2

-Sprint 2 focuses on the use case "Viewing the content of notifications".
-In this sprint, mocking of the data from the local system with the bot is carried out.
+The Sprint 2 focused on actual implementation for use case "Viewing the content of notifications".
+In this use case a functionality was used to toggle between the actual API and sample JSON files to view the notifications through the GitHub API.

 | Deliverable       | Item/Status                           | Issues/ Tasks                      |
 | ------------------| --------------------------------------| -----------------------------------|